Elliot Dixon

 Elliot Christopher Dixon (born 4 September 1989) is a professional rugby union player.
 He represents the Highlanders in the Super Rugby competition and Southland in the ITM Cup, playing at number 8.
 Dixon is best known for his three test appearances for the All Blacks in 2016.

 Early life

-Dixon is of Māori and Scottish Ancestry on his father's side and Irish on his mother's side.
+Dixon is of Māori (Ngāpuhi) and Scottish Ancestry on his father's side and Irish on his mother's side.
 He grew up in Christchurch and attended St Bede's College.

 Playing career

 Provincial rugby

 Dixon moved through the age group levels for Canterbury, but transferred to Southland in late 2009 for a better chance to play in the provincial competition.

 He made his provincial debut for Southland during the 2010 ITM Cup, scoring a try on his first appearance in a 37–23 win over Manawatu.
 He developed into a key member of the team over the course of the season, sharing playing time at number 8 with veteran Samoan international Kane Thompson.
 In the 2011 ITM Cup, Dixon appeared in every match for Southland, and helped the team to a Ranfurly Shield victory over Canterbury on 23 July.